Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Summary and outlook

 \section{Summary and outlook}

 The detection of topological properties of 3d semimetallic bandstructures via linear response in planar-Hall set-ups has garnered tremendous attention in contemporary research, spanning both theoretical and experimental studies.
-In this paper, we contribute to such efforts by computing the magnetoelectric conductivity considering differing orientations of a gapped nodal ring with respect to the $\mathbf E \mathbf B$-plane.
+In this paper, we contribute to such efforts by computing the magnetoelectric conductivity considering differing orientations of a gapped nodal-ring with respect to the $\mathbf E \mathbf B$-plane.
 Since we have considered the simple case of untilted NLSMs, the in-plane components comprise only even powers of $|\mathbf B |$.
-The appropriate inclusion of the OMM leads to nonzero out-of-plane components from the anomalous-Hall effects, which, otherwise, would not show up if the OMM were omitted.
+The appropriate inclusion of the OMM leads to nonzero out-of-plane components from the anomalous-Hall effects, which, otherwise, would not show up if the OMM was omitted.
 All our results show that the OMM must be considered at an equal footing with the BC, and that it cannot be ignored without the risk of missing important contributions to the net conductivity.
+A crucial aspect of our analysis is the inclusion of the terms induced by the recursive operation of the Lorentz-force operator (viz. $\check{L}$), which has been largely ignored (other than the part causing the conventional Hall effect) in the literature while investigating transport in semimetals.
+However, using the techniques that our group has developed in our earlier works \cite{ips_tilted_dirac, ips-spin1-ph}, we have demonstrated explicitly that the action of $ \check L $ gives rise to in-plane conductivity terms, in addition to the out-of-plane ones, which are comparable in magnitude with the terms contained in $\bar \sigma^s_{i j}$.

-Our earlier works on planar-Hall set-ups involved the consideration of nodal-point semimetals, such as Weyl/multi-Weyl nodes \cite{ips_rahul_ph_strain, rahul-jpcm, ips-kush-review, ips-ruiz, ips-tilted}, Rarita-Schwinger-Weyl semimetals \cite{ips-rsw-ph, ips-shreya}, and triple-point semimetals~\cite{ips-spin1-ph}.
+Our earlier works on planar-Hall set-ups involved the consideration of nodal-point semimetals, such as Weyl/multi-Weyl nodes \cite{ips_rahul_ph_strain, ips-kush-review, rahul-jpcm,ips-ruiz, ips-tilted}, Rarita-Schwinger-Weyl semimetals \cite{ips-rsw-ph, ips-shreya}, and triple-point semimetals~\cite{ips-spin1-ph}.
 In particular, we have studied the interplay of direction-dependence and topology in anisotropic systems like the multi-Weyl nodes.
 In contrast with their behaviour, the NLSMs have nonzero values of BC and OMM only in the presence of a finite mass-gap $\Delta $.
 Even with a nonzero $\Delta $, the BC and OMM have zero components in the direction perpendicular to the nodal-ring's plane.
-As a consequence, one or both the transverse components of the conductivity vanish for particular choices of the orientation of the $\mathbf E \mathbf B$-plane.
+As a consequence, one or both of the transverse components of the conductivity vanish for particular choices of the orientation of the $\mathbf E \mathbf B$-plane.
 We note that this is not the case for multi-Weyl semimetals \cite{rahul-jpcm, ips-tilted}.

 Here, we have only shown the results for the electrical conductivity.
 One could also derive the analogous expressions for the thermoelectric-conductivity tensor ($\alpha^s $) and magnetothermal coefficient ($\kappa^s $), repeating a similar exercise, but at a finite temperature \cite{ips_rahul_ph_strain, rahul-jpcm, ips-ruiz, ips-shreya, ips-spin1-ph}.
 However, we have not ventured into computing those, because the Mott relation and Wiedemann-Franz law have been shown to hold for all these set-ups \cite{xiao06_berry}, which allow us to easily infer the forms of the $\alpha^s_{ij} (T) $ and $\kappa^s_{ij} (T) $, once we know the expression of $\sigma^s_{ij} (T=0) $ [after using Eq.~\eqref{eqsigmat}].